 We may earn income from links in this post.
 Please read this Disclosure for details.

-I’ve been coming to Halifax for years to visit friends, and always loved being in the salty Atlantic coast air, but honestly never really paid much attention to the food (except required lobster rolls!)
+I’ve been coming to Halifax for years and always love being in the salty Atlantic Coast air.

 So whether you’re stopping in on a Canada & New England cruise, heading to the Acadian Shores or are staying awhile to explore other regions of Nova Scotia, read on to discover the best food in Halifax and where to find it.